 Genas publications include, Freedom in Experimental Music: the New York Revolution (TriQuarterly 52); A John Cage Reader, in celebration of the composers 70th Birthday (C.F.
 Peters Inc., NYC, 1983 [hardcover]); John Cage and the New York School: A Hyperlecture/Conversation (Warsaw Contemporary Art Museum, 1994) and a contribution to The Waltz Project (published by C.F.
 Peters, and recorded on Nonesuch Records), choreographed by Peter Martins and in the repertory of the New York City Ballet.
 His essay Cage and Rauschenberg: Purposeful Purposelessness Meets Found Order accompanied the exhibitions, Robert Rauschenberg: The Early 1950s,and John Cage: Scores from the Early 1950s, shown at the Museum of Contemporary Art in Chicago.
 A paper, A Physiological Approach to DNA Music, was presented and published at CADE 2001, in Glasgow; and at the Art and Science Global Symposium, Tsinghua University, Beijing.
 An article, Apropos Sonification: A Broad View of Data as Music and Sound, appears in AI & Society (Vol. 27/2, 2012).
 Two scores of his political musical portraits are published by Editions V (Dortmund, Germany), and a recording of Mother Jones (1983) is available on compact disk (Lovely Music, Ltd., NYC).

-In forty-two years in Chicago, Gena has produced, directed, and performed in many new musical and multi-media events, including NEMO '96, New Music America '82 in Chicago, and the 1978 International Computer Music Conference at Northwestern University.
+In forty-four years in Chicago, Gena has produced, directed, and performed in many new musical and multi-media events, including NEMO '96, New Music America '82 in Chicago, and the 1978 International Computer Music Conference at Northwestern University.
 He was the Events Program Director for the 1997 International Symposium of Electronic Arts (Chicago), and was the Artistic Director of the New European Music Overseas Festival (1995-96).
 He also served as a contributing editor to Formations, a journal of new fiction and arts criticism, and was the recipient of grants and awards from the National Endowment for the Arts, Meet the Composer, Arts Midwest, the Illinois Arts Council, the Ferienkurse für Neue Musik in Darmstadt, the School of the Art Institute of Chicago, Northwestern University, CSU at Fresno, and SUNY at Buffalo.
 Gena is decorated by the French government at the rank of Chevalier dans l'Ordre des Palmes Académiques.